jo/couchmagick/README.md

 Versions and commandline arguments which are passed to `convert` are defined in design documents under a `couchmagick` section.

-couchmagicks stream based implementation provides low memory footprint.
+Couchmagicks [couch-daemon](https://github.com/jo/couch-daemon) stream based implementation provides low memory footprint.

 ## Installation
 The installation of Couchmagick is dead simple.